Ryan Aiello, High School Principal

 In this course, we look at the ways that identity labels can both help and hinder our explorations of the dynamic multiplicity within our own being.
 We examine the kinds of rigid stories that are written onto our own flesh by systems and relations of power.
 We consider the un-languaged stories written into our cells and memories in our ancestral connections.
 And we ask how our interconnection with one another requires we know ourselves-as-in-becoming-beings.

 Along the way, we critique how racial hierarchies, patriarchy, antisemitism, and ethno-nationalisms force us into binaries of identity and seek to rupture our inter-dependent relationships with one another.
 As we do this deeper, expansive identity work, we come to realize a fuller vision for coalition-based social movements that sees difference within and across identities as a strength, not a hindrance, to collective liberation.

-This course is for anyone, of all genders, who is in a position of leadership that would be supported by a grounding in feminist studies across many fields—including Black studies, postcolonial, and Arab and Jewish cultural studies.
+This course is for anyone, of all genders, who is in a position of leadership that would be supported by a grounding in feminist studies across many fields.

-The course is also for those interested in how feminist foremothers can lead us in rituals and contemplative practices for deep identity work and soul-making formations.
-Our learning is to connect the inner work of integration to the outer work of collective change and healing.
-The path of that healing takes courage, as we will be tending to the pieces of ourselves sliced, fragmented and fractured.
-At the same time, the path of the learning supports creative desire, intellectual nourishment, and exciting change processes.
+The course is for those who want to connect the inner work of integration to the outer work of collective change and healing.
+The path of that healing takes courage, as we will be tending to the pieces of ourselves sliced, fragmented and fractured by dominant, binary systems.